Have you had big overdraft problems for a long period?

 OR

-some other points that you can include if relavent- see the list above – these are just a few examples
+other points that you can include if relevant- see the longer list above – these are just a few examples

-You should knew I was in financial difficulty because you had rejected my loan application in 2016.
+You should have seen I was in financial difficulty because you rejected my loan application in 2019.

 You should never have given me an account with such a large overdraft.
-When I applied in 2015, you should have checked my credit record and you would have seen I had recently missed payments to a credit card and had taken several payday loans.
+When I applied in 2016, you should have checked my credit record and income and seen I had recently missed payments to a credit card and had taken several payday loans.

 OR